dmacqueen/NewFrontEnd/README.md

 == README.md: this file

-This directory (a clone of the repository github.com/dmacqueen/NewFrontEnd) contains work related to the project to rebuild/restore the front end of SML/NJ, except that the language being processed is a version of successor ML called MsML.
-MsML is not backward compatible with (Standard)ML, but is close.
+This directory (cloned from the repository github.com/dmacqueen/NewFrontEnd) contains work related to the project to rebuild/restore the front end of SML/NJ, except that the language being processed is a version of successor ML called MsML.
+MsML is not backward compatible with (Standard)ML, but it is close.

 = language